curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL Debug mode.md

 > [!tip]
 > Remove the `debug-mode` key or set it to `false` before distribute your cabinet.

+## Test environment

+The `debug-mode` is automatically activated for the cabinet tested in the workshop.
 ## Debug information

 [[Age of Joy]] will save a debug `log` file in the folder `/debug` of your installation.